-10. Audio Dharma
+11. Audio Dharma

-This is a great podcast if you are focused more on Buddhism than anything else.
+Audio Dharma is a great podcast if you are focused more on Buddhism than anything else.
 Gil Fronsdal, along with other guest speakers, talks at the Insight Meditation Center and airs it on this podcast for the public to hear.

 Each session focuses on different aspects of Buddha's teachings, with the purpose being the same that the Buddha had for his own teachings (to guide listeners to the end of suffering and help people attain freedom).
 This podcast is updated every Sunday and Wednesday.

-This podcast is created in New York by the Shambhala Meditation Center, and is updated each weekend.
+This podcast is created in New York by the Shambhala Meditation Center and is updated each weekend.
 This might be the right podcast for you if you find traditional meditation to be a bit boring.
 There is some excitement in this podcast, with fun and flair that sets it apart from others.

 The guided meditations are great for people who are on the go or do not have a lot of time each day to devote to their meditation practices.
 They help relieve anxiety, overcome negative thoughts, and increase confidence in a short 10- to 15-minute session.